 John 3:19-21, KJV

 Speaking from my heart, what really motivates me to share God's Word, what really primes the pump of my personal zeal to impart His Word to others, is the simple fact that I have complete trust, and unquestionable faith, in the powerful, liberating, and life-changing truths which it reveals.
 In my mind, there is nothing like the Bible.
 No other book even comes close to the magnificence of the Holy Scriptures.
 For me personally, the Bible is indeed the "Book of books".
-It contains every solution to the myriad of life's problems; it reveals the deepest secrets of the heart; and most important of all, it offers us the keys to true happiness, spiritual well-being and Eternal Life.
-There is no other collection of historical documents, or any modern work of man for that matter, which can boast of these attributes.
-Is it any wonder then that King David was inspired to write in part:
+It contains every solution to the myriad of life's problems.
+It reveals the deepest secrets of the heart.
+And most important of all, it offers us the keys to true happiness, spiritual well-being and Eternal Life.
+There is no other collection of historical documents -- or any modern work of man for that matter -- which can boast of these attributes.
+Taking into consideration these points, is it any wonder then that King David was inspired to write the following?:

 ". . . for thou hast magnified thy word above all thy name."